 Located at 7901 Shin Oak Drive, the maximum capacity for this venue is 72.
 The clubhouse is climate controlled for year round functions and is readily wheelchair accessible.
 In addition, it has been fully remodeled to include a kitchenette with beautiful finishes and top notch appliances.
 You are welcome to decorate the facility within the guidelines of the rental contract you will execute at the time of reservation.
 Tables and chairs are available for your use.
 Please refer to your Terms and Conditions for the policies on alcohol, open flames, throwing of rice, etc.

 The round pavilion is located near the top parking lot of the park, close to the baseball fields and playground.
 Extensive limestone rockwork gives this pavilion a true outdoor Texas appearance.
-The round pavilion is also equipped for electricity, making it a perfect choice for any gathering.
 Enjoy sweeping views of the Live Oak Lake along with a large playground, barbeque pit, six picnic tables and clean restrooms.
 Approximately 1444 square feet.

 The rectangular pavilion is located near the bottom parking lot, a short distance from the park entrance.
 Perfect for birthday parties and company picnics or simply an afternoon in the park.
 Nestled amongst an expansive playground, this facility is approximately 800 square feet and is stocked with picnic tables.
 In addition, barbeque pits, a basketball court and clean restrooms are nearby.